Aristozer/aidant/docs/session-management.md

 ## Integration Tips

 ### With IDEs
-- Keep Aider v2 session focused on current task
+- Keep Aidant session focused on current task
 - Use IDE for navigation, Aider for changes
 - Sync file context with IDE's open files